Form 210: Income Tax for Non-Residents Without Permanent Establishment

 Because of the importance of this tax and the general ignorance between non-residents about their tax obligations, we offer you a global explanation of form 210 (deadline for submission, the differential treatment between non-resident in Spain but resident in a State member of the EU and non-resident outside the EU.

 Form 210, concept

-As we have commented , the form 210 is the form through which non-residents are taxed for the obtention of income in Spanish territory without permanent establishment since January 1, 2011, ensuring the Public Treasury the collection of tax even if the person moves abroad.
+As we have commented, Form 210 is the form through which non-residents are taxed for the obtention of income in Spanish territory without permanent establishment since January 1, 2011, ensuring the Public Treasury the collection of tax even if the person moves abroad.

-Among the different incomes considered to have been obtained in Spanish territory and whi are regulated in article 13 of Income Tax for non-residents Law (hereinafter L.IRNR) we will focus on sections g) and h) relating to monetary income or in kind derived directly or indirectly from immovable property situated in Spain or from their property rights and imputed income to natural persons owning immovable property situated in Spanish territory unaffected by economic activities respectively.
+Among the different incomes considered to have been obtained in Spanish territory and which are regulated in article 13 of Income Tax for non-residents Law (hereinafter L.IRNR) we will focus on sections g) and h) relating to monetary income or in-kind derived directly or indirectly from immovable property situated in Spain or from their property rights and imputed income to natural persons owning immovable property situated in Spanish territory unaffected by economic activities respectively.

 The calculation of the taxable amount that will correspond to these yields will be determined according to the IRPF regulations.
 Therefore, it will be calculated as rent, the amount resulting from applying the corresponding % on the cadastral value of the property indicates on the IBI receipt, being 1,1% in the buildings whose cadastral value has been revised or modified and entered in forcé in the tax period or within the ten previous tax periods and 2% in the rest of the buildings.

 Once the table amount is obtained, that amount will be the amount for which it will be taxed after applying the corresponding tax rate because it is not allowed to deduct any expense, except deductions for donations under the terms provided for the IRPF Law and Fiscal Regim Law of non-profit entities and on tax incentives for patronage.